sunnyychi/sunnyychi/README.md

 ## 💡 Current Projects:

 - **LonaDB-Discord-Logger**: A simple logging system that sends all actions to your server via a Discord webhook. 🛠️
+- **LonaDB-Automatic-Backups**: A small plugin to create backups of all your LonaDB tables. 💾
 - **Custom PHP Tools**: Small but powerful applications for various purposes. 🔥

 ---